blepa/scratchpad/english/mark_tutor/20200109_npr_the_bubble_that_broke_kuwait.md

 # The Bubble That Broke Kuwait #

+In the early 1980s, Kuwait's unofficial stock market - run out of a parking garage on the site of an old camel market - was the third largest in the world, second only to the U.S and Japan.
+But then, in an instant, it all came crashing down, plunging Kuwait into a brutal recession that would last for nearly a decade.
+How is it thata simple financial innovation could create such vast wealth and such devastating chaos?
+And what can it teach us about the fundamental forces at the heart of modern captalism?

+## Transcript ##
 CARDIFF GARCIA, HOST:

 Hey, everyone.
 This is THE INDICATOR FROM PLANET MONEY.
 I'm Cardiff Garcia.
 And today, we are continuing our series on history's financial bubbles, and we've got a doozy for you today.
 I'm joined by Darius Rafieyan.
 Darius?